Why do many Innkeepers Fear and

 to your customers based on their past visits.
 Just think of the room you could

-I could give you many examples but the lesson here is that even if you have a way
+There are many other examples but the lesson here is that even if you have a way

 to keep all your data, you cannot efficiently utilize much of it.
 A computer gives you vastly more control over your